5 Things to Do for Male Dogs That Are Marking

 5. Be Patient

-Again, your dog isn’t peeing to make your life a nightmare, he or she is doing it because there is something in the environment that is causing their instincts to kick in.
-Be patient with your dog and love him, and eventually, his behavior will change.
+Again, your dog isn’t marking to make your life a nightmare.
+They are doing it because there is something in the environment that is causing their instincts to kick in.
+Be patient with your dog and love them unconditionally, and do your best to manage and help curb their behavior.